Joy Crookes: Early life

 Joy Elizabeth Akther Crookes was born in the Lambeth district of South London on 9 October 1998 to a Bangladeshi mother from Dhaka and an Irish father from Dublin.
 She grew up in Elephant and Castle where she spent eight years at a Catholic state primary school.
 Crookes attended the fee-paying Portland Place School in central London for secondary education.
 Crookes gained interest in singing after attending a jazz and blues workshop and, by the age of 13, had started publishing covers of Laura Marling and reggae to YouTube.
 Whilst a teenager Crookes taught herself how to play guitar, piano and bass, before writing her own music.
-When she was 14, her parents separated and she moved with her mother to Ladbroke Grove.
-In April 2013, Crookes uploaded a cover of "Hit the Road Jack" by Ray Charles to YouTube at the age of 14.
+When she was 14, she moved with her mother to Ladbroke Grove.
+In April 2013, Crookes uploaded a cover of "Hit the Road Jack" by Ray Charles to YouTube at the age of 15.
 The video gained the attention of over 600,000 viewers, notably including her current manager a few months later.